Zuehlke/software-engineering-corner/src/articles/frozen-collections/index.md

 tags:
   - C#
   - .NET
+shortDescription: >-
+  Explore .NET 8's new frozen collections, like FrozenSet and FrozenDictionary, offering significant performance boosts for read-only data scenarios.
 ---
 .NET 7 was freshly released but Microsoft does not sleep. .NET 8 is already in the making and I want to showcase to you one new area where the dotnet team is working on **Frozen collections**.